Mohammad-Safadi/Projects/GameStore/GameStoreAPI/README.md

    dotnet restore
    dotnet run
    ```
-5. The API will be available at `https://localhost:5001` or `http://localhost:5000`
+5. The API will be available at `http://localhost:5182`
+6. Swagger UI will automatically open in your browser

 ## Database